SuperOfficeDocs/superoffice-docs/docs/email/inbox.md

 </FeatureToggles>
 ```

-**How to log in**
+**How to log in:**

-Log in to your Microsoft email account in SuperOffice Inbox
+1. Log in to your Microsoft email account in SuperOffice Inbox
-1) Fill inn your Microsoft365 'User Princpal Name' (UPN) in the field "Email account".
+    Fill inn your Microsoft365 'User Princpal Name' (UPN) in the field "Email account".
-2) Click "Next".
+2. Click**Next**.
-* If we recognize the UPN as an Microsoft 365 email account, we redirect you to Microsoft for authentication.
+    If we recognize the UPN as an Microsoft 365 email account, we redirect you to Microsoft for authentication.
-3) Authenticate towards Microsoft and complete the login
+3. Authenticate towards Microsoft and complete the login
-* You will then be taken to the SuperOffice Inbox.
+    You will then be taken to the SuperOffice Inbox.
 Your email account is now set up to use OAuth 2.0 authentication

 ##### What is UPN (User Principal Name)?

 In Windows Active Directory, a User Principal Name (UPN) is the name of a system user in an email address format.
 A UPN (for example: john.doe@domain.com) consists of the user name (logon name), separator (the @ symbol), and domain name (UPN suffix).

 A UPN is not the same as an email address.
 Sometimes, a UPN can match a user's email address, but this is not a general rule.

 ###### How to check or modify the UPN of a user

 Use the links below to learn how to check and change UPNs in various environments.

 * [Microsoft Exchange Server][6]
 * [Office 365][7]

 #### Encrypted connection

 **Outgoing:**